Overview

 Imagine standing on top of the highest trekking peak in Nepal, surrounded by five of the world’s tallest mountains.
 That is exactly what Mera Peak climbing gives you.
 At 6,461 meters above sea level, Mera Peak is one of the most rewarding adventures you can have in the Himalayas.
 It is high, it is beautiful, and surprisingly, it is not as scary as it sounds.

-Whether you are dreaming of your first Himalayan peak climbing in Nepal experience or looking to add a serious summit to your list, this complete guide by Best Trekking Company in Nepal covers everything.
+Whether you are dreaming of your first Himalayan peak climbing experience in Nepal or looking to add a serious summit to your list, this complete guide by Best Trekking Company in Nepal covers everything.
 From the full 18-day Mera Peak climbing itinerary to gear, difficulty, permits, and the best time to go, you will find it all right here, written in simple terms so anyone can understand.

 What is Mera Peak?
 A Beginner’s Guide to Himalayan Peak Climbing in Nepal